Kaman SH-2 Seasprite: Further developments

 The HU2K-1 and HU2K-1U were re-designated as the UH-2A and UH-2B respectively under the 1962 United States Tri-Service aircraft designation system.
 The Seasprite continued to receive modifications and improvements, including external stores mounts.
 Beginning in 1968, the USN's remaining UH-2s underwent a major conversion into a more powerful two-engine configuration.

 In the 1960s, the US Army commissioned a gunship version, which was called the Kaman H-2 Tomahawk, and featured multiple M-60 machine guns (7.62) and options for rocket launchers, however, it was passed over in favor of the AH-1 Cobra.

 In 1968 two UH-2Bs, were converted to NUH-2B.
 These were experimental versions for the U.S. Army, which attached a J85 turbojet to the helicopter, and achieved speeds over 220s mph, and the second prototype had wings attached.
 Both prototypes were returned to SH2-D after the trials.

 In October 1970, the UH-2 was selected as the interim Light Airborne Multi-Purpose System (LAMPS) helicopter.
 LAMPS evolved during the 1960s from an urgent requirement to provide non-aviation ships with manned support and ASW helicopters.
 The "LAMPS Mark I" suite included advanced sensors, processors, and display capabilities.
 H-2s upgraded with LAMPS were called SH-2Ds, and became mobile radar and sonar platforms that enhanced the situational awareness of ships.

 The SH-2D first flew on 16 March 1971.
-Deliveries of the SH-2F began in 1973; the SH-2F included LAMPS I and other improvements, such as upgraded engines, an extended life main rotor, and an heavier take-off weight.
+Deliveries of the SH-2F began in 1973; the SH-2F included LAMPS I and other improvements, such as upgraded engines, an extended life main rotor, and a heavier take-off weight.
 During 1981, the USN ordered 60 SH-2Fs.
 From 1987, 16 SH-2Fs were upgraded with a chin-mounted forward-looking infrared (FLIR) sensor, chaff/flare launchers, dual rear-mounted infrared countermeasures, and missile/mine detecting equipment.

 All but two USN H-2s were converted into SH-2Fs.
 Fiscal Year 1986 was the last time SH-2F were ordered; the final six were converted into SH-2G Super Seasprites.

 Operational history

 United States

-A UH-2A on plane guard duty hovers over the USS Kitty Hawk in March 1966.
+A UH-2A on plane guard duty hovers near the USS Kitty Hawk in March 1966.